 - When admitted to any hospital, the hospital will require a deposit with a credit card in an amount of between 10,000 and 50,000 pesos, depending on the situation.
 You can request that the deposit not be executed but retained until more information is known about the insurance, the condition, the expected treatment costs, etc.

 - If you have health insurance for Mexico, you must notify the hospital at the time of admission and request to contact the insurance company immediately to obtain a prior certification of coverage to demonstrate that the procedure such as surgery, MRI, etc. is a medical necessity.
-This starts the process by which the hospital will contact the insurance company to obtain a guarantee of payment, less deductibles or items not covered, so that you can know the charge of your credit card.
+This starts the process by which the hospital will contact the insurance company to obtain a guarantee of payment, fewer deductibles or items not covered so that you can know the charge of your credit card.
 In addition, you or a representative should contact your insurance company immediately if you are hospitalized.

 Medical Coverage outside the US is Limited

 In general, the medical care you receive while traveling outside of the United States is not covered by regular Medicare.
 However, Medicare Plan F covers costs not covered by Medicare Parts A and B, including reimbursement of international medical expenses required up to 60 days after leaving the US.
 You pay the portion of the charge you would normally pay for covered services.
 This includes any necessary medical and ambulance service that you receive in a foreign country as part of a covered hospitalization for inpatients.
 It also pays the coinsurance, copays, and deductibles you would normally pay if you had these same services or supplies in the United States.

 Because Medicare has very limited coverage outside the US you can choose to buy travel insurance or an international health insurance policy.
 If you have a policy of this type, you should check with your insurance provider to see what is covered.

 The Federal Government of Mexico provides medical

 care to its citizens as guaranteed by its Constitution.